coldfire-x/ga-tunnelblick-for-mac/README.md

 ## how to use

-add your authenticate information at run.py, there are there vars should be set before use:
+add your authenticate information in `run.py`, there are three vars should be set before use:

 	* FIXED_PASSWD = ''  # fixed password if given